 Before they were even born, twins Carson and Kellen’s lives were in danger because of a large mass growing on Carson’s neck.
 A special EXIT delivery procedure gave both boys the chance at life.

 Preston and Elizabeth Clark were happy newlyweds, pregnant for the first time, and excited to welcome twin boys into the world, when something was found at their routine 22-week ultrasound.
-“We weren’t given a diagnosis until two days later at the St. Louis Fetal Care Institute,” explains Elizabeth.
+“We weren’t given a diagnosis until two days later at the SSM Health St. Louis Fetal Care Institute,” explains Elizabeth.

 Carson had a cervical teratoma, a rare neck mass usually caused when reproductive cells grow abnormally in the neck, causing a solid tumor.
 These masses can become so large that the esophagus and airway may be blocked.
 If swallowing is blocked, then the baby cannot swallow amniotic fluid, which causes polyhydramnios, or too much amniotic fluid in the womb.
 Blockage of the airway can also prevent the baby from breathing at birth, which is a life-threatening problem.

 “In the weeks that followed there were definitely times I wondered, ‘Why my baby?’ but really I was just focused on what we could do for Carson.
 I never really thought he wouldn’t make it,” recalls Elizabeth.